Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 We think of black and white photos when discussing monochromatic photos, and that’s true.
 You’re simply using various shades and tints of the same color to create your image.

-However, you aren't limited to just black (no color) and white (all colors) in the spectrum.
-You see this method used quite often in graphic design and advertisements, but it's just as valid for your photos.
+However, you aren’t limited to just black (no color) and white (all colors) in the spectrum.
+This method is often used in graphic design and advertisements, but it’s just as valid for your photos.

 Your neutral colors are often earth tones.
-They provide a calm background based upon colors found in nature.
-You often see neutral colors used in architecture exteriors and interiors.
+They provide a calm background based on colors found in nature.
+You often see neutral colors used in architectural exteriors and interiors.